xhsdf/rtile/README.md

 ##--all-auto

-automatically tile all windows on screen when a new window is opened or closed
+automatically tile all windows on screen when a new window is opened, closed or focused

 ##(t|b|l|r|tl|tr|bl|br)